Zimmja/Anon-Express/README.md

 ### Introduction

-This is the backend for the Anonymeet app, a Makers Academy Final Project created by Myoung Bae, Andy Bird, Ryan Grimes, Courtney Stow, Ginny Thomas and Matt Zimmer.
+This is the backend for the Heyday app, a Makers Academy Final Project created by Myoung Bae, Andy Bird, Ryan Grimes, Courtney Stow, Ginny Thomas and Matt Zimmer.
 This has been created in [Express](https://expressjs.com/).

 The front end app can be accessed [here](https://github.com/mhbae-dev/anonymeet).